Compare life insurance quotes instantly.

 Pros and cons of life insurance

 As with any other financial tool, there can be both pros and cons to purchasing life insurance.
 One Con “drawback” is the premium.
-But, when considered against all of the pros that this life insurance can provide, you’ll find that this coverage is well worth it.
+But, when considered against all of the pros that a life insurance policy can provide, you’ll find that the cost is well worth it.

-Just some of the pros of life insurance coverage offers include:
+Just some of the Pros that a life insurance policy includes:

-- Income Replacement – Life insurance proceeds can replace lost earnings, both for young couples and families and for retirees.
+- Income Replacement – the proceeds can replace lost earnings, both for young couples and families and for retirees.

 - Debt Payoff – The proceeds from a life insurance policy can pay off debt so that survivors won’t be saddled with added financial responsibility.
 This includes the payoff of a mortgage balance, credit cards, auto loans, and business-related debt.

 - Payment of Funeral and Final Expenses – With the average cost of a funeral today being over $8,500, having funds available to immediately pay this expense can be beneficial.
-Oftentimes, having life insurance coverage this need can prevent families from having to dip into savings or sell other assets.
+Oftentimes, having a life insurance policy can prevent families from having to dip into savings accounts or sell other assets.

 - Living Benefits – Contrary to popular belief, someone does not have to die in order to benefit from life insurance.
 Some policies may also be tapped for “living benefit” needs, such as when diagnosed with a chronic or a terminal illness, and for payment of skilled nursing home expenses.

-- College Funding – Permanent life insurance policies that build up cash value in a tax-deferred manner may also be used for needs such as college funding.
-Here, the money inside of the cash component of the policy can compound exponentially – and, should the insured pass away, the self-completing nature of life insurance means that the death benefit funds will still ensure that the beneficiary will have money when it is needed.
+- College Funding – Permanent policies that build up cash value in a tax-deferred manner may also be used for needs such as college funding.
+Here, the money inside of the cash component of the policy can compound exponentially – and, should the insured pass away, the self-completing nature means that the death benefit funds will still ensure that the beneficiary will have money when it is needed.

 When to buy life insurance

-Although everyone’s needs are different, the best time to get life insurance is sooner rather than later.
-This is because some of the key factors in qualifying for this type of coverage are age and health.
+Although everyone’s needs are different, the best time to get covered is sooner rather than later.
+This is because some of the key factors in qualifying for any type of life insurance are age and health.

-With that in mind, applying for a policy now can better assure you that financial protection may be locked in, and that loved ones will have the peace of mind in knowing that they can count on this financial safety net.
-Younger and healthier applicants will also typically be rewarded with more affordable life insurance quotes.
+With that in mind, applying for a policy now can better assure you that financial protection may want to be locked in, and that loved ones will have the peace of mind in knowing that they can count on this financial safety net.
+Younger and healthier applicants will also typically be rewarded with more affordable life insurance quotes online.

 Who should get life insurance